 Pork loin is perfect for stuffing and this stuffing is rich and savory with well balanced flavors.
 Along with the mushrooms and pistachios, the stuffing also has parmesan cheese, shallots and fresh oregano.
 They all work well together and the stuffing tastes almost as good as this lean cut of pork!

-Mix all the ingredients for the filling together.
+Finally, mix all the ingredients for the filling together.
 The smell is amazing with the sautéed vegetables and fresh herbs.
+Set aside the stuffing until the pork loin has been prepared.

 How to Butterfly a Roast